Louisiana Master Naturalists of Greater New Orleans, Inc.

 - posting of any slides and the like on Canvas (we will explain this in the orientation meeting)

 Louisiana Master Naturalists of Greater New Orleans (LMNGNO) is committed to providing a safe and engaging outdoor experience for all participants.
-To that end, we are closely following the recommendations of the CDC, local, and state officials regarding outdoor gatherings at this time.
+To that end, we are offering outdoor workshop field experiences and indoor meeting events only to those who are fully vaccinated.

 Prior to Event